Beisfjord Bridge

 The Beisfjord Bridge (Beisfjordbrua) is a girder bridge in Narvik Municipality in Nordland county, Norway.
 The concrete bridge crosses the Beisfjorden on the west side of the town of Narvik.
-The 375 m bridge connects Ankenesstranda, a residential area on the west side of Narvik, southwest of the fjord, to the city centre of Narvik.
+The 375 m bridge connects Ankenesstranda, a residential area on the west side of Narvik, southwest of the fjord, to Fagernes, a neighborhood on the outskirts of Narvik.
 Most of the population is on the northeastern side.
-The bridge carries the European route E6 highway and it was completed in 1957.
+The bridge carries the European route E6 highway and it was completed in 1959.

+History

+The first Beisfjord bridge was first opened in 1943 during the German occupation of Narvik as a temporary solution to the crossing between Narvik and Ankenes.

+The current bridge came into being after the old German bridge was mostly demolished, and the new, current bridge, was opened in 1959.

+There still exists minor remnants of the original, German-built bridge, as some wooden girders remain to the sides of the current bridge, just barely above the water.